 Take notes from St. Anne's Academy in White Bear Lake, Minnesota, which has not forgone the practice of cursive penmanship in their curriculum.
 Truly, teaching cursive is something they pride themselves in.

 Every lesson the Sisters teach at St. Anne's is scrawled out across (yes, a blackboard with chalk) in cursive handwriting.
 In fact, St. Anne's practice of teaching this particular form of writing is helping to renew the somewhat neglected form of handwriting.
 "It shows education," says Sister Maria Magdalena, a teacher at the school.
 "The flow and neatness say something about the mind and the person."

-While some may have a natural knack for the series of swirls, loops, and quick lines of cursive writing, others have to practice a bit more diligently.
-St. Anne's method of including cursive handwriting into the students' studies is paying off as one of their own, Jack Lieberherr, 15 took home the title, grand champion for eight graders in Zaner-Bloser National Handwriting Contest.
+While some may have a natural knack for the series of swirls, loops, and quick lines of cursive, others have to practice a bit more diligently.
+St. Anne's method of introducing cursive handwriting into the students' studies is paying off as one of their own, Jack Lieberherr, 15 took home the title of "Grand Champion" for eight graders in the Zaner-Bloser National Handwriting Contest back in 2016.

 Jack, who says he practices his handwriting daily, also won the title when he was in the sixth grade.
 Jack's writing talent was judged based on the spacing, size, and slant of his words.
-In addition, he won $1,000 awarded to his school for educational means as well as $500 for himself.
-To top it all off, he also took home a trophy.
+In addition, he won $1,000 awarded to his school for educational means as well as $500 for himself, accoring to the Pioneer Press.

-By admiring Jack's handwritten submission for the 2017 Zaner-Bloser National Handwriting Contest it's apparent that just because something is considered "old school" does not necessarily make unimportant.
+By admiring Jack's handwritten submission for the 2017 Zaner-Bloser National Handwriting Contest, it's apparent that just because something is considered "old school" does not necessarily make it unsignfiicant.
 The debate of whether or not more schools will start adding cursive back into the classroom remains present.
 Hopefully, with more students like Jack perfecting their penmanship will inspire others to pick up their pencils too.